 Texas hog hunting presents ample opportunities, but you need the right gear and knowledge to be successful—and to stay legal.

 It’s open season on hog-hunting year-round, but hogs seem to like the Texas heat even less than you do.
-Luckily for hunters, the State allows them to stalk feral swine after dark (unless you’re helicopter hog hunting, but more on that below).
+Luckily for Texas hog hunting, the State allows them to stalk feral swine after dark (unless you’re helicopter hog hunting, but more on that below).
 As temperatures cool, the hogs come out.
 Of course, you’ll need lights, night vision, or thermal optics to see and engage your targets, but unlike most game animals, these exciting tools are perfectly legal to use on hogs!
 A lot of the high-tech gear mentioned here is very pricy, but there are affordable illumination beams that you can mount directly on the tube of your riflescope.
 Or simply install some landscaping lights at a feeder; hogs don’t seem to mind them—that is, until the shooting starts.

 Do you want a more Medieval challenge?
 Try hunting pigs with archery gear, or even a spear specially made for sticking hogs.
 Others prefer to chase pigs with dogs, and dispatch their prey with stout knives.

 And helicopters aren’t the only means of aerial assault upon hog populations.
 Just a few days ago, the Texas Legislature passed a law that clears the way for hog hunting from hot air balloons.
 As of this writing, the bill was awaiting the signature of Gov. Greg Abbott.